-Teachers, Principals and the Superintendent may use detention as a penalty for student misconduct in situations when removal from the classroom or suspension would be inappropriate.
-After-school detention will be imposed as a penalty only after the student's parent has been notified to confirm that there is no parental objection to the penalty and the student has appropriate transportation home following detention.
+Teachers, principals and the superintendent may use detention as a penalty for student misconduct in situations when removal from the classroom or suspension would be inappropriate.
+After-school detention will be imposed as a penalty only after the student's caregiver has been notified to confirm that there is no parental objection to the penalty and the student has appropriate transportation home following detention.